Social Buffering and Biomarkers in Two Primary Chronic Pain Disorders

-Research Team P5
+Research Team NP5

 Univ.-Prof. Dr. rer. nat.
 Grit Hein

-Professorship Translational Social Neurosciences
+Translational Social Neurosciences Unit, Department of Psychiatry

 University Hospital Würzburg